Bonzerandres/pmo-mvp/README.md

 ## 📋 Overview

+**Client Project** - Developed for a client in Mexico to replace manual Excel-based project management with a modern, tailored web application.

 PMO MVP is an enterprise-grade project portfolio management system built to centralize project tracking, automate status reports, and provide executive visibility through real-time dashboards.
-The system features role-based access control, automated alerting, and comprehensive audit logging.
+The system successfully transitioned the client from spreadsheet chaos to streamlined digital workflows with role-based access control, automated alerting, and comprehensive audit logging.

+### 🎯 Problem Solved

+The client was managing their entire project portfolio through Excel files, leading to:
+- ❌ Version control issues and data inconsistencies
+- ❌ Manual status report compilation
+- ❌ No real-time visibility for executives
+- ❌ Difficulty tracking multiple projects simultaneously
+- ❌ No automated alerts for delays or issues

+**Solution:** A custom-built web application that provides real-time collaboration, automated calculations, and instant executive visibility.

 ### ✨ Key Features